-In the past year, the entire world has become reliant on technology to stay connected.
+In 2020, the entire world became reliant on technology to stay connected.
 Here are some eye-opening stats to prove it…

 The Changing Face of Workplace Communication